aaronmcote/mindex-java-code-challenge/README.md

 * The "employee" data field in the ReportingStructure contains the entire employee object for the employee requested.

 ### Compensation Endpoints
-The following endpoint was added:
+The following endpoints were added:
 ```
 * CREATE
     * HTTP Method: POST